esimov/pigo/README.md

 #### Todo
 - [ ] Webassembly support

-**The library can also detect in plane rotated faces.** For this reason a new `-angle` parameter have been included into the command line utility.
+**The library can also detect in plane rotated faces.** For this a new `-angle` parameter have been included into the command line utility.
 The command below will generate the following result (see the table below for all the supported options).

 ```bash
 $ pigo -in input.jpg -out output.jpg -cf cascade/facefinder -angle=0.8 -iou=0.01